calmdocs/dblocker/README.md

         panic(err)
     }

+    // Create database table using RWGetDBx and insert 50 rows. err = createTableAndInsertRows(ctx, dbStore, userID)
+    if err != nil {
+        panic(err)
+    }

-    // Allow user 123 to get a list of files from the database using ReadGetDB.
+    // Allow user 123 to get a list of files from the database using ReadGetDBx.
     // Concurrent read access to the database for user 123 is permitted. files, err := getFiles(ctx, dbStore, userID)
     if err != nil {